 Cultural Noise

 People often fall into assumptions based on their peer’s cultural backgrounds and the associated stereotypes, and this hampers effective communication.
-Examples of cultural noise include non-verbal cues, knowledge, language, behaviours, customs, etc. For example, if you intend to communicate with a person from Saudi Arabia, having less knowledge about their cultural and political scenarios can act as a barrier.
+Examples of cultural noise include non-verbal cues, knowledge, language, behaviors, customs, etc. For example, if you intend to communicate with a person from Saudi Arabia, having less knowledge about their cultural and political scenarios can act as a barrier.

 Problems with Structural Design

 Companies or institutions can have unclear organizational structures making communication difficult.
 For instance, if the roles and responsibilities of a newly recruited employee are not specified to both, he and his colleagues, discrepancies can arise in communicating effectively.
-Poor communication systems, lack of supervision, and employee training can be considered as an obstruction to effective communication.
+Poor communication systems, lack of supervision, and employee training can be considered an obstruction to effective communication.

 Lack of Common Experience